praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 >[!NOTE]
 >
->This beta documentation desribed features that are not yet publicly available.
+>This beta documentation describes features that are not yet publicly available.
 It is subject to change and might not be complete or correct.

 To use Adobe Experience Platform Launch Server Side, data must be sent to Adobe Experience Platform Edge Network using one of three options: